-The record date for the determination of shareholders entitled to notice of and to vote at the 2010 Annual Meeting of Shareholders was the close of business on June 1, 2010 (the "Record Date").
-On the Record Date, there were 22,549,235 shares of common stock, par value \$0.01 per share, the Company's only voting securities, outstanding and entitled to cast an aggregate of 22,549,235 votes on all matters subject to a vote at the Meeting.
+The record date for the determination of shareholders entitled to notice of and to vote at the 2011 Annual Meeting of Shareholders was the close of business on April 19, 2011 (the "Record Date").
+On the Record Date, there were 22,806,567 shares of common stock, par value \$0.01 per share, the Company's only voting securities, outstanding and entitled to cast an aggregate of 22,806,567 votes on all matters subject to a vote at the Meeting.
 Each share of common stock is entitled to one vote.
 Under the Company's bylaws, the holders of a majority of the shares of common stock outstanding and entitled to vote at the Meeting shall constitute a quorum for the transaction of business at the Meeting.
 Shares of common stock represented in person or by proxy, including shares present at the Meeting and voting for certain routine discretionary matters but for which the nominee or broker had received no authority to vote on non-discretionary matters ("broker non-votes") and shares which abstain or do not otherwise vote with respect to one or more of the matters presented for shareholder approval, will be counted for purposes of determining whether a quorum is present.

-Vote Required for Election of Directors
+Vote Required for Proposal 1: Election of Directors

 The affirmative vote of the holders of a plurality of votes cast by the shareholders entitled to vote at the Meeting is required for the election of directors.
 Abstentions and broker non-votes, if any, will not be included in vote totals and will not affect the outcome of the voting on the election of directors.
+According to The Nasdaq Global Select Market listing standards, brokers will not have discretionary authority to vote on this proposal.
 Unless otherwise indicated, the persons named in the proxy will vote all proxies in favor of this proposal.